Family Law Attorneys in Milwaukee

 When you think of divorce proceedings, you likely think about family lawyers arguing for a fair division on behalf of their client.
 If you’re already struggling to get the fair amount you deserve in your divorce, you may need an attorney who can fight for you and the fair division you deserve.

+On the other hand, you and your spouse may be looking to avoid a difficult divorce altogether.
+Perhaps you’re trying to part on good terms with one another.
 During mediation, you and your spouse will contact a lawyer to mediate any possible disputes and help the two of you come to an agreement.
 That means you’ll compromise and make decisions that can leave you both feeling satisfied and as though your concerns were heard.

 Custody Agreements in Milwaukee

 Whether you choose family law mediation or litigation, one of the first things on your mind may be your children.
 You’ll need to decide who they will live with before the divorce is finalized and sometimes make a temporary order for your child’s custody during the divorce process.